MCP Setup Guide

 | Write | Creates or modifies data.
 AI clients should confirm before calling. |

-| Destructive | Cancels or aborts an operation.
+| Destructive | Cancels, aborts, or supersedes an operation.
 Cannot be undone.
 AI clients should always confirm. |

 AI clients like Claude use these annotations to decide whether to ask for confirmation before calling a tool.
 Read-only tools can be called freely, while write and destructive tools prompt for approval.